1. Quickstarts

 SCOPESObtain by running npm run shopify app env show

-SHOPIFY_APP_URLProvide your Render web service’s URL from above (e.g., https://my-app.onrender.com)
+SHOPIFY_APP_URLUse the Render web service’s URL from above (e.g., https://shopify-example-app.onrender.com) for Remix-based applications

 NODE_ENVSet this to production.